dopadream/RebalancedMoonsPlugin/README.md

 # Rebalanced Moons BETA

-This mod uses LethalLevelLoader to update some of the vanilla moons to hopefully create a more streamlined progression experience and rebalance some moons that we considered unfit normally.
-Offense, March, and Dine have been reworked, with minor adjustments to other moons such as Assurance and Titan.
-This is currently very early in development and many things are subject to change.
+This mod updates some of the vanilla moons, utilizing LethalLevelLoader to replace some, and adjusting the stats of others.
+The goal is to make the game have a more streamlined progression experience and make some of the more underwhelming moons more fun to route to.

 # List of changes
 - Offense now has an alternate, but long route that you can take to get to fire exit.
 There's a new silo on the map that marks where you need to go.